epam/hub-google-stacks/hub-composer-demo-app.md

 ## Deployment

-Once you are happy with the configuration, use the following command to deploy a sandbox
+Once you are done with the configuration, use the following command to deploy a sandbox

 ```shell
 hub stack deploy